Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Image as Treatment

 \end{assumption}

-As we are working in the observational studies setting without randomization, we rely on the standard ignorability assumption for causal identification.
-Specifically, we assume that given the observed covariates $\bm{Z}_i$, the assignment of the treatment object is independent of the potential outcomes.
-This is formalized as follows: \begin{assumption}[Strong Ignorability] \spacingset{1} Conditional on the observed covariates $\bm{Z}_i$, the assignment of treatment object $\bX$ is indepdent of potential outcomes,
+Since we are working in the observational studies setting without randomization, we rely on the standard ignorability assumption for causal identification.
+Specifically, we assume that the assignment of the treatment object is independent of the potential outcomes.
+This is satisfied in our application if the annotators do not select which images to annotate.
+The assumption is formalized as follows: \begin{assumption}[Ignorability] \spacingset{1} The assignment of treatment object $\bX$ is independent of potential outcomes,